-Then Job lost his health, and Job’s wife told him he might as well “curse God and die”.
-(Job 2:9) Job was initially appalled at her brashness, chastising her and sticking with the “Lord giveth and the Lord taketh away” line.
+Immediately after Job lost his health, and Job’s wife told him he might as well “curse God and die” (Job 2:9) Job was initially appalled at her brashness.
+He chastised her, and he continued to maintain the “Lord giveth and the Lord taketh away” line.
 (Job 2:10)

 This was probably what Job was taught.
 It may have been force of habit.
 It was probably the way Job had always viewed the world.
 He had always chalked up the good fortune he enjoyed to his good living.
 His view of the world had never really been tested.

-Immediately at the onslaught of the sudden catastrophe, Job was philosophical and stoic.
+At the onset of his catastrophe, Job was philosophical and stoic.
 The full force of his situation had not set in.
 As time went on, though, the platitudes of his shallow worldview ultimately didn’t satisfy.

 I used to think of Job’s friends rather negatively.
 After all, the story of Job focuses on their questionable advice and their lack of sympathy and understanding.
 God even reprimands them in the end.

 But I think I may have been wrong about them.
-They were actually pretty good friends to sit with Job, mourning with him for a week in silence.
-They didn’t just swoop in uninvited, offering nothing but gratuitous, unsympathetic words.
+They were actually pretty good friends to sit with Job mourning with him for a week in silence.
+(Job 2:12-13) They didn’t just swoop in uninvited, offering nothing but gratuitous, unsympathetic words.

 In fact, they didn’t say anything until Job finally broke the silence.

 When Job finally spoke, his tune had changed.
 He wasn’t parroting the party line anymore.
-After seven days to think about his current fate, Job’s attitude was completely different.
-He cursed the day he was born, questioning God for allowing him to see the day when he would lose everything.
+After seven days of silently considering his fate, Job’s attitude was completely different.
+He cursed the day he was born (Job 3:1), questioning God for allowing him to see the day when he would lose everything.
+(Job 3:2-26)